 6. INDEMNITY

-BUYER SHALL INDEMNIFY, DEFEND REIMBURSE AND HOLD SELLER FREE AND HARMLESS FROM ANY COSTS, CLAIMS, DAMAGES OR CAUSES OF ACTION, SUITS, AWARDS, LIABILITIES, FINES, COSTS, FEES, EXPENSES AND LOSSES OF WHATSOEVER NATURE (INCLUDING ATTORNEY'S FEES AND COURT COSTS) ARISING OUT OF OR IN CONNECTION WITH OR IN ANY WAY ATTRIBUTABLE TO (i) BUYERS BUYER’S FAILURE TO REMAIN AS REPLACEMENT SHIPPER DURING THE PERIOD OF DELIVERY OR (ii) BUYER’S FAILURE TO PAY THE REFERENCE PIPELINE ALL TRANSPORATION FEES DUE IN ACCORDANCE WITH TERMS AND CONDITIONS OF THE TRANSACTION AND THE SERVICE AGREEMENT BETWEEN THE REFERENCE PIPELINE AND THE BUYER (AS REPLACEMENT SHIPPER).
+BUYER SHALL INDEMNIFY, DEFEND REIMBURSE AND HOLD SELLER FREE AND HARMLESS FROM ANY COSTS, CLAIMS, DAMAGES OR CAUSES OF ACTION, SUITS, AWARDS, LIABILITIES, FINES, COSTS, FEES, EXPENSES AND LOSSES OF WHATSOEVER NATURE (INCLUDING ATTORNEY'S FEES AND COURT COSTS) ARISING OUT OF OR IN CONNECTION WITH OR IN ANY WAY ATTRIBUTABLE TO (i) BUYERS BUYER’S FAILURE TO REMAIN THE REPLACEMENT SHIPPER DURING THE PERIOD OF DELIVERY OR (ii) BUYER’S FAILURE TO PAY THE REFERENCE PIPELINE ALL TRANSPORATION FEES DUE IN ACCORDANCE WITH TERMS AND CONDITIONS OF THE TRANSACTION AND THE SERVICE AGREEMENT BETWEEN THE REFERENCE PIPELINE AND THE BUYER (AS REPLACEMENT SHIPPER).

 7. COLLATERAL ARRANGEMENTS AND LATE PAYMENT